Untitled Basic Web Content

 1

-LAFD Chief Charles H. Ellsworth, who led the Los Angeles Fire Department in the early 1900s, was instrumental in modernizing and professionalizing the department during a period of rapid growth in the city.
+LAFD Chief Charles E. Miles, who led the Los Angeles Fire Department in the early 1800s, was instrumental in modernizing and professionalizing the department during a period of rapid growth in the city.
 Under his leadership, the LAFD introduced new equipment, implemented stricter safety protocols, and expanded its reach to protect an ever-growing Los Angeles.
-Chief Ellsworth’s tenure reflected a commitment to adapting to the demands of a booming urban center, setting foundational practices that shaped the LAFD's evolution into a highly respected fire service.
+Chief Miles' tenure reflected a commitment to adapting to the demands of a booming urban center, setting foundational practices that shaped the LAFD's evolution into a highly respected fire service.

 2